NdeyeBousso96/gfw-data-analytics-portfolio/README.md

 •	**PowerPoint** : Presentation of figures and insights

-•	**ChatGPT**: acting as a conversational AI, for conceptualization, coding assistance and narrative support.
+•	**ChatGPT**: Acting as a conversational AI, for conceptualization, coding assistance and narrative support.
 All analysis, decisions, and interpretations were my own.

+•	**NotebookLM**: Transforming written documents into podcasts and videos to enhance accessibility and storytelling.

 ### **Methodology**